 What elements does experiential marketing need in order to work?

-The goal of experiential marketing is creating an authentic branded experience for your audience that can happen both offline and online.
+The goal of this is creating an authentic branded experience for your audience that can happen both offline and online.

 In order to truly get what it is, we must first understand what makes a great branded experience.
 A great branded experience should always involve these three elements: